LIFT Aircraft Inc.

-The LIFT Hexa is a Vertical Take-Off and Landing (VTOL) all-electric one passenger wingless multicopter aimed primarily at tourism and short distance travel.
+Austin, Texas-based LIFT Aircraft revealed itself on Dec.
+11, 2018.
+The LIFT Hexa is an all-electric vertical takeoff and landing (eVTOL) single-passenger wingless multicopter aimed primarily at tourism and short distance travel.
 It completed its first manned test flight in November 2018.

-LIFT’s Hexa qualifies as a Powered Ultralight by the FAA so no pilot’s license is required to fly.
-It is semi-autonomous and its stability is accomplished by flight control computers.
-After training in LIFT’s virtual reality simulators the pilot/passenger may use the single, 3-axis joystick or can engage an auto-pilot mode using a small touchscreen.
-The triple redundant flight computer system continuously calculates the energy required to return to home so regardless of the pilot’s actions the Hexa will automatically return and land while the battery still has a sufficient return charge.
-It can also automatically land in designated safe landing areas or be controlled remotely by LIFT trained safety pilots.
+The Hexa is semi-autonomous and its stability is accomplished by flight control computers.
+After training in LIFT’s virtual reality simulators, the passenger can use the single three-axis joystick or can engage an auto-pilot mode using a small touchscreen.
+The triply-redundant flight computer system continuously calculates the energy required to return to home so — regardless of the pilot’s actions — the Hexa will automatically return and land while the battery still has a sufficient return charge.
+It can also automatically land in designated safe areas or be controlled remotely by LIFT-trained safety pilots.

-LIFT plans to set up numerous locations where anyone will be able to rent aircraft.
-They are currently relying on input by interested customers to determine its first locations in scenic, uncongested areas near major cities, tourist destinations and entertainment hubs.
+LIFT plans to set up numerous locations where anyone will be able to rent the aircraft in “the world’s first experiential entertainment business based on an entirely new type of personal, electric aircraft.”
+The cost will be about $250 per flight.
+The company currently relies on input by interested customers to determine its first locations in scenic, uncongested areas near major cities, tourist destinations and entertainment hubs.

 - LIFT Aircraft website